Gil Dabah

 Data minimization isn't just a good idea; it's a key part of the General Data Protection Regulation (GDPR).
 It aligns with the regulation's key principles like transparency and purpose limitation.
 GDPR has a few fundamental rules, like being clear about what data is collected and only using it for a specific reason.

-Data minimization is really one of the privacy requirements because it means organizations only collect the data they really need.
-And they have to make it clear to their users by employing a web privacy policy (open to their audience), or by the cookie banners stating what data is being collected and its purpose.
+Data minimization is one of the privacy requirements because it means organizations only collect the data they really need.
+Companies have to make it clear to their users by employing a web privacy policy (open to their audience), or by the cookie banners stating what data is being collected and its purpose.
 It's all about being ethical and careful with personal information.

 In July 2019, British Airways (BA) faced a massive data breach in which the personal and financial details of approximately 500,000 customers were compromised.
 The breach occurred because of poor security practices and a failure to adequately protect customer data.